 A more comprehensive picture emerges when cameras are matched to data from telematics tools, such as Global Positioning Systems (GPS) that track exact locations and speed.
-Fleets which connect their cameras to Lane Departure Warning Systems will record videos when trucks gradually drift out of a lane – offering an early sign of someone who struggles in the fight against fatigue.
+Fleets which connect their cameras to Lane Departure Warning Systems will record videos when trucks gradually drift out of a lane – offering insight into if someone struggled in the fight against fatigue.

 A system that ties the camera into vehicle Electronic Control Modules can record exactly what was happening during a sudden change in vehicle speed, such as a hard-braking event.
-A second lens pointed at the driver identifies other contributing factors, such as someone distracted by a mobile phone or rolling down the highway without a firm grip on the steering wheel.
-Not only that, it will identify other safety-related threats such as someone failing to wear a seatbelt.
+A second lens pointed at the driver can help identify other contributing factors, such as distraction from a mobile phone or an overly relaxed grip on the steering wheel while on a highway.
+Not only that, it can identify other safety-related threats such failure to wear a seatbelt.

 Manage your risks

 While the initial cost may be high, dash cams play an important role in promoting safety on the roads.